-The Culinary Arts Department offers a four-year course of study for talented and disciplined students who aspire to be chefs.
-NOCCA's Culinary Arts program was developed in collaboration with the Emeril Lagasse Foundation and supported by Johnson & Wales University, which has created the first of its kind curriculum for high school students.
-In classes concentrating on hands-on training and technique, students are provided the opportunity to work side by side with leading master chefs who serve as professional mentors while delivering all aspects of curriculum.
+The Culinary Arts Department offers a four-year course of study for talented and disciplined students who aspire to be chefs and/or foresee a career within the broad scope of culinary.
+NOCCA's Culinary Arts program, developed in collaboration with the Emeril Lagasse Foundation, features the first of its kind curriculum for high school students.
+In classes concentrating on hands-on training and technique, students are provided the opportunity to work side by side with industry leading chefs who serve as professional mentors while delivering all aspects of curriculum.
 Students are treated like young professionals and held to high expectations in basic cooking techniques, uniform standards, sanitation and growth of skill set.

 - An essay explaining what culinary means to you, including your relationship with food and how culinary affects your daily life.